 If you find yourself without food or need help through a ‘rough patch’ – come

 and chat to OPSA about how we can help you out in the short term (strictly

 FOOD / FRIDGE / FREEZER

-Located in the HUB near the FREE bins – please feel free to either donate or help yourself if you need food
+Located in The Hub near the ‘free’ bins – please help yourself if you need food

 FREE BINS / FREE CLOTHING RACK

-- a request form will need to be filled out and signed by current programme representative
+– A request form will need to be filled out and signed by the current

 You have the right to study in a harassment free environment.